Causes of Low Productivity: 8 Main Factors & Strategies to Overcome It

 Productivity is key to success, this is hard to argue.
+Effective productivity strategies are essential for fostering business growth and achieving organizational success.
 Yet many organizations grapple with the challenge of low productivity.
 In fact, according to several studies, the average employee is only genuinely productive for two to three hours in an eight-hour work day.

 Today, we’ll delve into the eight main factors that contribute to this widespread issue, offering a closer look at the culprits, from poor time management to lack of clear goals and beyond.
 More importantly, we will provide actionable strategies to combat these pitfalls.